tkrzhkv/pics-comments/README.md

 - Tanstack Query: For api calls
 - Tanstack Virtual: For virtualize list.
 - Vitest: For unit tests.
+- BiomeJS: in separate branch "feat/biome-js" for fastest linting and formatting.
 - pnpm: For package management.

 ## Key Architectural Decisions